boeni-industries/aico/docs/concepts/personality/personality_sim.md

 The modular architecture ensures seamless integration with other AICO components, particularly the Emotion Simulation and Agency modules, while preserving the local-first processing philosophy.
 Success will be measured through character authenticity, relationship development, and user experience rather than purely technical metrics.

-For implementation details, technical specifications, and architectural diagrams, see the companion [Architecture Documentation](../../architecture/personality_sim.md).
+For implementation details, technical specifications, and architectural diagrams, see the companion architecture documentation.

 ## References